Give me a word, any word

 People always take pride at the fact that their culture and language have reached other places.

-In the movie My Big Fat Greek Wedding, Gus Portokalos is so proud of his Greek heritage and believes all English words can be traced to Greek.
-He challenges his interlocutor, “Give me a word, any word, and I show you that the root of that word is Greek.”
+In the movie My Big Fat Greek Wedding, Gus Portokalos is so proud of his Greek heritage and he believes that all English words can be traced to Greek.
+He loves to challenge the person who is speaking with him, “Give me a word, any word, and I show you that the root of that word is Greek.”

-There are a few different ways for a foreign word to become a Chinese word.
+In this article, I’ll introduce a few ways for a foreign word to enter Chinese language.

-The first is through phonetic translation, that the sound of Chinese words resemble so much of their origins.
-For example the following words.
+The first way of absorbing a new word is through phonetic translation.
+The sound of Chinese words resemble the original words.

-Many names which were translated phonetically have been accepted and widely used in Mandarin.
-Such as the following words.
+Many names which were translated phonetically have been accepted and widely used in Chinese.

 It is a lot of fun for students to decipher these words!